Georgantas/Text-Editor/README.md

 https://youtu.be/yCVh7mTHmyU

 # About
-Text Editor is a terminal text editor written in C. Inspired by the Kilo text editor found at http://viewsourcecode.org/snaptoken/kilo.
+Text Editor is a terminal text editor written in C. Inspired by the Kilo text editor.